Hello, and welcome to the first episode of The Digital Product Show. My name is Jeremy Deighan and I'm so thankful that you're here.

 I remember thinking, "Man.
 I do not want to be in my fifties, sixties... even seventies, still doing this type of work."
 Not to mention that I’d still be basically making the same money down the line.

 I did have an education.
 I have a degree in computer animation.
-I had used that degree for a while, but I quit when I started doing the AV work, because it paid more at the time.
+I had used that degree for a while, but I quit when I started doing A/V work because it paid more at the time.
 But, of course, I still had the debt of that student loan.

 In short, I didn't have a lot of money, my income wasn’t increasing at the work I was doing, and I had piles of debt.
 I was breaking my back at a job that I wasn't enjoying anymore.
 Living paycheck to paycheck, I was unhappy and financially unstable.